SmartcitySantiagoChile/TransactionByStopVis/README.md

 # TransactionByStopVis

-To create a visualization with bip! transactions for each stop (bus or metro) per day
+To create a visualization with bip! transactions for each stop (bus or metro) per day.

 ## Requirements